mandyschen/mandyschen/ReadMe.md

 ---

 ## Fun Facts
 - I love building games!
-I’ve created a collection of monkey-themed games and a Cuphead-style train game for my younger brother.
+I’ve created a collection of monkey-themed games (GamesPortfolio) and a Cuphead-style train game for my younger brother (ConfusionAndDelay).
 - I have an art account where I draw little ducks!
 I post process videos as well as finished pieces.

 Thanks for stopping by!